-SMP_ATEMP_RAIN_HOUR: This table contains the average hourly temperature and the total hourly precipitation.
+10.1.1 SMP_ATEMP_RAIN_HOUR: This table contains the average hourly temperature and the total hourly precipitation.
 Temperature or precipitation data in this table may be null if an instrumentation error was discovered.
 The hour at the end of the averaging period is stored in the ATEMP_RAIN_TIME field in 24-hour military-style text format.
-The date of the measurement is stored in the SMP_DATE field in a native efformat.
+The date of the measurement is stored in the SMP_DATE field in a native date format.

-SMP_ATEMP_RAIN_DAY: This table contains the average, minimum, and maximum ambient air temperatures over the course of a day; the times at which the minimum and maximum temperatures occurred; and the cumulative precipitation.
-These values are computed directly from the SMP_ATEMP_RAIN_HOUR table when at least 18 hours of data exist for a day.
+10.1.2 SMP_ATEMP_RAIN_DAY: This table contains the average, minimum, and maximum ambient air temperatures over the course of a day; the times at which the minimum and maximum temperatures occurred; and the cumulative precipitation.
+These values are computed directly from the SMP_ATEMP_RAIN_HOUR table when at least 20 hours of data exist for a day.

-10.1.2 Subsurface Temperature
+10.2 SUBSURFACE TEMPERATURE